apache/storm/docs/storm-kafka-client.md

 * max.uncommitted.offsets = 10000000
 <br/>

-# support At-Most-Once mode
+# Kafka AutoCommitMode

-If reliability isn't important to you -- that is, you don't care about losing tuples in failure situations --, and want to remove the overhead of tuple tracking, then you can run a topology with *At-Most-Once* mode, by leveraging AutoCommitMode in Kafka consumer.
+If reliability isn't important to you -- that is, you don't care about losing tuples in failure situations --, and want to remove the overhead of tuple tracking, then you can run a KafkaSpout with AutoCommitMode.

-To run in *At-Most-Once* mode, you need to:
+To enable it, you need to:
 * set Config.TOPOLOGY_ACKERS to 0;
 * enable *AutoCommitMode* in Kafka consumer configuration;